salabim/simply_black/README.md

 # simply_black
 This package provides a GUI wrapper around the popular Black Python formatter.

-So instead of a command line interface, **simply_black** allows the user to choose which files and/or folders.
+So instead of a command-line interface, **simply_black** allows the user to choose which files and/or folders.

 ![image1](images/Image1.png)